 #1 Reason – Eat healthy, home-cooked foods.

-#2 Reason – Stay within your grocery budget (more than likely, lower it).
+#2 Reason – Stay within your grocery budget (more than likely, you will save money each week).

 #3 Reason – Dinner will always be served on time.